osrf/gazebo_tutorials/ros2_installing/tutorial.md

 ### Install from debian packages (on Ubuntu)

-Assuming you already have some Eloquent debian packages installed, install `gazebo_ros_pkgs` as follows:
+Assuming you already have some Foxy debian packages installed, install `gazebo_ros_pkgs` as follows:

-    sudo apt install ros-eloquent-gazebo-ros-pkgs
+    sudo apt install ros-foxy-gazebo-ros-pkgs

 ### Install from source (on Ubuntu)